Volatility forecasting with machine learning and intraday commonality: Forecasting daily RVs with intraday RVs

 \subsection{Proposed approach}

-Previous sections concluded that the most recent RV plays a more important role in forecasting future volatility.
-Motivated by the fact that intraday volatility has a high and stable commonality, we propose a new prediction approach for forecasting daily volatility, denoted by \textbf{Intraday2Daily} approach.
+{In Section \ref{sec:models}, we introduced a set of commonly used models, where the daily variables (lagged daily RVs) are employed as predictors when forecasting 1-day RVs.
+For simplicity, we refer to these models as \textbf{traditional} approaches in this section.
+Previous sections, such as Figure \ref{fig:sensitivity}, concluded that the most recent RV plays a more important role in forecasting future volatility.
+Motivated by the fact that intraday volatility has a high and stable commonality, we propose a new prediction approach for forecasting daily volatility using past intraday RVs as predictors, denoted by \textbf{Intraday2Daily} approach.}